Blog / 2013 / Art Auctions and Artists Giving Back

 Over the years, I have donated work to many art auctions benefiting a variety of nonprofits.
 Sometimes I was a supporter of the organization’s cause, and often I was giving because a friend had asked me to.
 Other times, I was more drawn to the future opportunities that I’d been told the auction would provide for me.
 Usually, I gave for a combination of these reasons.

-But, no matter my motives, I’ve always found donating to art auctions disappointing in one way or another.
+But, no matter my motives, I’ve always found donating to art auctions disappointing.

 I think that has a lot to do with the sort of artist I am.
-I have made my living for ten years and been successful as an artist by focusing on connecting with my audience—both those who purchase my work and those who don’t—and, for me, art auctions are not conducive to that sort of connecting.
+I have made my living for ten years by focusing on connecting with my audience—both those who purchase my work and those who don’t—and, for me, art auctions are not conducive to that sort of connecting.

 Some of that lack has to do with the sort of person I am.
 I don’t drink, so I’m not a fan of the cocktail aura of these kinds of events.
-I never feel like myself at art auctions because I don’t go to events like that when I’m being myself, and that means that I don’t enjoy myself at art auctions, or at least not enough to relate well to others.
+I never feel like myself at art auctions because I don’t go to events like that when I’m being myself, and that means that I don’t enjoy myself at art auctions.

 Still, some of the disconnected feeling I get from auctions is in the nature of the beast too.
 Patrons at the event might be interested in the art, but they’re also very aware that they’re supporting a particular cause when they spend their money.
 In fact, that may even be more important than the work they happen to go home with.